For many, Easter is a time to enjoy a few days off work, relaxing in the company of family and friends with a mountain of chocolate Easter eggs.

 The magnificent Macedon Ranges

 Victoria is packed full of spectacular natural areas, and the Macedon Ranges are just one of many.
-Located less than an hour’s drive from the Melbourne CBD, you’d be fooled into believing you were in a whole other world, far away from civilisation.
+Located less than an hour’s drive from our Melbourne CBD car hire location, you’d be fooled into believing you were in a whole other world, far away from civilisation.

 Home to the mysterious Hanging Rock, made famous by the book and film, visitors from all over flock to climb the rock and discover its magic.
 And while you’re in the area, make sure to tick Macedon Regional Park, Hanging Rock Winery and the township of Woodend off your list.
 A visit to local Kyneton makes for a relaxing day trip too.

-Dotted with charming country towns, the Macedon Ranges are the perfect spot for your Easter long weekend getaway – without being too remote to manage.
+Dotted with charming country towns, the Macedon Ranges are the perfect answer for what to do on Easter weekend – without being too remote to manage.

 Luxurious Lord Howe Island